Last Updated on September 18, 2023 by Lawrence Berezin

 I suggest you proceed as follows:

-- Mail your letter and your vehicle registration by certified mail, return receipt requested to the address on the back of your parking ticket, which is: NYC Department of Finance, Hearings by Mail, PO Box 29021, Cadman Plaza Station, Brooklyn, NY 11202-9021.
+- Finally, mail your letter and your vehicle registration by certified mail, and return the receipt requested to the address on the back of your parking ticket, which is: NYC Department of Finance, Hearings by Mail, PO Box 29021, Cadman Plaza Station, Brooklyn, NY 11202-9021.